bingoohuang/influx/README.md

 1. Reading and Writing data is much simpler and requires way less code.

-Using Go reflection to automate data decode may be slightly slower than custom decode logic for every query, but it seems the time to decode the data will relatively fast compared to the time to run a InfluxDb query, so may be negligible (this is an assumption at this point and has not been proven).
+Using Go reflection to automate data decode may be slightly slower than custom decode logic for every query, but it seems the time to decode the data will relatively fast compare to the time to run a InfluxDb query, so may be negligible (this is an assumption at this point and has not been proven).

 The codec_test.go file contains a number of tests that illustrate the conversion from influx JSON to Go struct values.